open-source-labs/Reactime/src/DEVELOPER_README.md

 ## Newsletter functionality on the Reactime website

 As noted in the [Reactime Webite Github](https://github.com/reactimetravel/reactime-website), a newsletter functionality would be nice but has not been implemented yet.

+## Optimize webpack bundle size in production mode

+Currently, the webpack bundle size when running in production mode (through npm run build) is much larger than the recommended size.
+Implementing new rules, plugins, and/or uglification and minification strategies could help reduce the size.

 # File Structure